kodecocodes/i9t/testing/testing.markdown

   backButton.tap()
 }
  ```
-This method is small but it contains several new classes and concepts you'll read about shortly.
+This test method is small but it contains classes and concepts you haven't encountered before.
+You'll read about them shortly.
 In the meantime, here's what the code does in broad terms:

 - First you get references to all the tables in the app
 - Then you find the workouts table using the "Workouts Table" accessibility identifier you added earlier.
-Then you get a hold of the cell you want to tap on using it's text, "Ray's Full Body Workout".
-Finally you call `tap()` on the cell to simulate a tap
+After that you simulate a tap on the cell that contains the static text "Ray's Full Body Workout".
-- Assuming you're now in the workout detail screen, you now get a reference to the navigation bar.
-You do this by also using the text that was on the cell, which is now on the navigation bar.
+- Assume you're now in the workout detail screen.
+You then simulate a tap on the back button to go back to the list of workouts.
+The back button is in the navigation bar and currently says "Workouts".
-- Finally, you identify the back button (which currently says "Workouts") and tap on it to go back.

 > **Note**: Since this is your first UI test you wrote it in a very verbose way, detailing every step of the way.
-As it turns out, your test can be written more concisely.
-You'll get the chance to refactor it once you get a few more concepts under your belt.
+As it turns out, this test can be written more concisely.
+You'll get the chance to refactor it once you get more concepts under your belt.

 Before going into the API more carefully, go ahead and run this test.
 To run `testRaysFullBodyWorkout()` in isolation, tap the diamond-shaped icon next to the method declaration: